FoxhoodDesigns/Mini-Hardware-Monitor/README.md

 Value is stored in halves (0x01 = 0.5). e.g. a byte with as value 150 is either 75% or 75 degrees.

+!!!
+Right now only bytes 1-5 are sent !!!

 # Configuring for automatic startup
 If your project is nice and and it got its own static com-port.
 You can configure the monitor program to automatically try to connect to a specific COM port on start.
 To set this up you have to open the .Settings file within the folder with a text editor.
 There you will find a set of field for automatic connecting.